Connect with others who understand.

 1. Skin Symptoms

-Skin symptoms will vary based on the type of psoriasis you have.
-Scalp psoriasis affects many people and appears as severe dandruff on the scalp with raised, discolored, and scaly plaques.
+Skin symptoms vary based on the type of psoriasis.
+Scalp psoriasis affects many people and looks like severe dandruff, with raised, discolored, and scaly plaques.
 These plaques are usually very itchy.
 Psoriasis can also affect the nails, which is commonly called nail psoriasis.

 Keep reading to learn about the most common skin symptoms associated with each type of psoriasis.